The Digital Scholarship Lab creates projects that explore American history through mapping and data visualization.

 Senior Research Fellow

 Edward L. Ayers is Senior Research Fellow at the DSL.
 He is president emeritus and a professor of history at the University of Richmond.
-A scholar of the American South, he is the author of numerous books, including In the Presence of Mine Enemies: The Civil War in the Heart of America, 1859-1863, The Promise of the New South: Life After Reconstruction, and The Thin Light of Freedom, and is co-editor of the Valley of the Shadow digital archive.
+A scholar of the American South, he is the author of numerous books, including Southern Journey: The Migrations of the American South, 1790–2020, The Promise of the New South: Life After Reconstruction, and The Thin Light of Freedom, and is co-editor of the Freedom, and is co-editor of the Valley of the Shadow digital archive.
 He is the co-primary investigator on “Visualizing Emancipation.”